Pastor, Mt. Zion Baptist Church

 Executive Vice President/Chief Design Officer, Strang

 Peter Tan has worked since 1993 at Strang, an award-winning integrated architecture, engineering, interior design and planning firm, voted the top architectural firm for the last eight years (2013-2020) by Madison Wisconsin’s InBusiness Magazine readers.
 As Executive Vice President/Chief Design Officer, he is the architect responsible for Strang’s design vision and creative direction.

 Peter’s client-focused design philosophy involves a commitment to thoughtful listening in order to create environments that reflect users’ needs and visions, while responding to their context of time and place.
 As a LEED Accredited Professional, he is passionate about sustainable design and our collective responsibility as stewards of our planet and the public realm.
 Peter seeks to follow Jesus’ radical example of servant leadership in his life and work.

 Peter grew up in Malaysia, playing with Legos and going on Sea Scout escapades.
 He earned his Bachelor and Master of Architecture from Cornell University.
-His community service includes the Madison Region Economic Partnership (MadREP) Board and has served on the Madison Urban Design Commission, and serving as Scoutmaster of Boy Scout Troop 122.
+He is incoming Chair of the Madison Region Economic Partnership (MadREP) Board and has served on the Madison Urban Design Commission.
+In addition, he has served as Scoutmaster of Boy Scout Troop 122.
 Peter is married to Rachel Durfee, his best friend and fellow artist.
 They have two adult sons, John and Kevin.
 When not engaging in their lifelong conversation on art and design, they love dancing and outdoor adventures.